a3chron/gith/README.md

 	<a href="https://github.com/a3chron/gith/actions/workflows/lint.yaml"><img src="https://img.shields.io/github/check-runs/a3chron/gith/main?colorA=363a4f&colorB=a6da95&style=for-the-badge"></a>
 </p>

-A command-line git helper with catppuccin theme written in Go
+A TUI git helper with catppuccin theme written in Go

 > [!WARNING]
 > Still in development